Sverre Mathisen 1865-1902, Olea Andrea Nilssen 1870-1939: Hattfjelldal and Estherville

 Hemmingson: One Entrepreneur and One Radical Socialist

 Once in the new land of opportunity, many ancestral parents could barely afford their family an elementary level education, yet saw a child attain distinction.
-Great grandfather, Ole Hemmingson (1851-1903), headed a family like that.1, 2 He produced two such children.
+Greatgrandfather, Ole Hemmingson (1851-1903), headed such a family.1, 2 He produced two such children.
 Same father, different mothers.
-Matt Hemmingsen (1876-1967) was told “your mother has died, so … Continue reading Hemmingson: One Entrepreneur and One Radical Socialist
+Matt Hemmingsen (1876-1967) was told “your mother has died, so you must … Continue reading Hemmingson: One Entrepreneur and One Radical Socialist

 Our Anecdotal Jewishness